gjuchault/gjuchault.github.io/_posts/2016-04-23-Creating-a-cool-NPM-package.md

 ## Project structure

 First things first, you need an empty directory to start your nice library.
-Create a package.json (using `npm init`) so you have a `package.json` ready.
+Create a package.json (using `npm init`) so you have a *package.json* ready.

-Then you can create an optional `.editorconfig`, a `.eslintrc`, a `LICENSE` and a `README.md`.
+Then you can create an optional *.editorconfig*, a *.eslintrc*, a *LICENSE* and a *README.md*.

-Then you can create directories `test` and `src`.
-In `test` you will place all your mocha files.
-In the `src` you will put your library file.
-If you need more than one file, consider using an `index.js` file that will require all the other files and export what you want.
+Then you can create directories *test* and *src*.
+In *test* you will place all your mocha files.
+In the *src* you will put your library file.
+If you need more than one file, consider using an *index.js* file that will require all the other files and export what you want.
 Be sure that your main file is set correctly in your package.json file (`"main": "build/index.js"` for example).

-We will build our `src` directory in a `dist` directory (you can also choose `build` or `lib` of course).
+We will build our *src* directory in a *build* directory (you can also choose *dist* or *lib* of course).

-So the next step will be to create the `.gitignore` file :
+So the next step will be to create the *.gitignore* file :

 {% highlight sh linenos %}
 npm-debug.log